replaceitem/carpet-discarpet/docs/pages/functions/interactions/create-application-command.md

 When specifying a `server`, the slash command will only be created for that particular server.
 If `server` is not provided, the slash command will be global, meaning they work in all servers the bot is in.

+!!! info
-*NOTE:* GLOBAL slash commands can take up to 1 hour to update, so for testing, you should only use server slash commands, which are created immediately.
+    GLOBAL slash commands can take up to 1 hour to update, so for testing, you should only use server slash commands, which are created immediately.

 Returns an application command value.